Should you use Logo Design Grids, Guides & Pretty Circles in your Logo Design?

 It allows you to visually gauge space and structure so it looks good to the eye.
 You can then apply the more rigid process of adding the logo design grid and rules to see if things could be improved based on a more mathematical approach, or if the design is better off formed from a more organic ‘slide to fit’ approach like I did above.

-The Skiplex logo was designed with an eye for the angles then I applied the guides to ensure that the top of the K, the dot on the i and the angle of the e all matched as the green line shows.
+The Medicine.com logo was designed with an eye for the angles, then I applied the angled guides to ensure that there was consistency between the logo mark and also the initial M in the wording.

 Every line and circle has a purpose and helped the client see deeper into the construction of the logo.